menezee/PPGCC_sistema-de-rastreamento-optico/README.md

 VideoTracking.java recognizes and tracks every white circle with R > 250 and more than 13 pixels of size

-UI built with WindowBuilder https://eclipse.org/windowbuilder, lib used http://opencv.org
+UI built with WindowBuilder https://eclipse.org/windowbuilder <br />
+lib used http://opencv.org

 For the purpose of this project, 3 algorithms were implemented: